v2saumb/conferencecentral/README.md

 	* Use `ndb.get_multi(set(timeQry).intersection(typeQry))` fetch all the intersected sessions

-The API method `getAllSessionsBeforeTime` allows the user to pass in any datetime and type of session to apply the above logicand return relevant sessions.
+The API method `getAllSessionsBeforeTime` allows the user to pass in any datetime and type of session to apply the above logic and return relevant sessions.

 I choose this approach because